openwisp/openwisp-docs/tutorials/demo.rst

 .. image:: ../images/demo/device-list-registered.png
     :target: ../_images/device-list-registered.png

-Once you have completed the previous steps correctly and the device can connect to the internet, it will automatically register and appear in the list of available devices for the demo organization.
+If the above steps have been completed correctly, and the device is connected to the internet, then it will automatically register and appear in the list of available devices for the demo organization.
-You can find it by its MAC address, as shown in the screenshot above, or by its name if you have changed it from "OpenWrt" to something else.
+You will then be able to  locate the device  by its MAC address, as shown in the screenshot above, or by its name if you have changed it from “OpenWrt” to something else.

 At this point, the device should have already downloaded and applied the configuration.
-In a few minutes the management tunnel will be established and the device will start collecting monitoring information.
+After a few minutes the management tunnel will be set up  and the device will start collecting monitoring information.

 Monitoring charts and status
 ----------------------------

-After a few minutes, OpenWISP will start collecting metrics from your device.
+Once the OpenWISP Monitoring package has been installed and launched, it will start collecting metrics from your device.
 You will be able to see this information displayed in the UI, which will be similar to the screenshots shown below.

 Health status